-Scenario Change to Solvency ratio 5% decrease in Mortality rates + 2%
+Change to Scenario Solvency ratio Mortality rates -/- 5% + 1%

 For Aegon Spaarkas, this scenario, which has been adopted on a Group wide basis within Aegon Group, has a favorable impact on the Solvency II ratio.
 This can be explained by the product composition of Spaarkas which comprises mainly mortality risk (rather than longevity risk).